ChunHungLiu/queueco.github.io/_posts/2014-12-03-liquidity.md

 ---
 layout: post
-title: What really is liquidity?
+title: What is liquidity really?
 comments: True
 ---

-Bitcoin is known for its high volatility.
-It is seen as one of the major hinderances which prevents more widespread adoption as medium of exchange.
+Bitcoin is known for its high volatility, which is seen as one of the largest hurdles on the way to widespread adoption.
 Consequently, a large number of industry professionals are working on solutions which aim to reduce the impact of volatility.

 For example, some wallet providers like Coinapult or Bitreserve allow to "lock in" your bitcoin, similar to hedging with forward contracts, in order to guarantee a stable US dollar equivalent value.
 This can be an effective way for consumers to alleviate the effects of price volatility.
 However, why is bitcoin so volatile in the first place?